tgenericx/nestjs-auth-module/README.md

 `@nahnah/nestjs-auth-module` is a **plug-and-play authentication solution for NestJS** designed for real-world production use.

-It provides JWT-based authentication with access and refresh tokens, secure password hashing via **Argon2**, optional **Google OAuth**, role-based authorization, and a clean **interface-driven architecture** that lets you bring your own database and email implementation.
+It provides JWT-based authentication with access and refresh tokens, secure password hashing via **Argon2**, optional **Google OAuth**, and a clean **interface-driven architecture** that lets you bring your own database implementation.

 If you want **speed without sacrificing structure**, this module is for you.